NermNermNerm/LocalizeFromSource/readme.md

 doubtless have a fair number of `I` and `IF` calls sprinkled through your code.
 Hopefully these instances will have some beneficial effect in highlighting the nature of these strings and maybe making the code a little more readable rather than less so.

+## Usage

+### New Translations

+Right after you convert your source code to using this, there will be two files in your i18n folder, `default.json` and `new-language-template.json`.
+The usual way for translators to work is to copy `default.json` to their target language, say `it.json`, and replace all the English strings with Italian ones.
+That still works.
+In this model, there are some other options, depending on the technical sophistication of the translator.

+#### Translators that also are comfortable with Visual Studio and GitHub should...

+1. Fork/Clone the mod repo
+2. Copy `18n/new-language-template.json` to the new language (say `it.edits.json`)
+3. Edit `it.edits.json` and make all the `newTarget` properties into translations of `newSource`.
+4. Save and compile.
+5. Test in the game
+6. Commit, push and create a PR.
+Your PR should contain only `it.json` as a new file.
+7. Before completing the PR, merge from the target branch and ensure that no new changes need to be translated.
+Look for a new `it.edits.json` file.
+If none turns up, you're golden.
+   If it does, update the `newTarget` field for all the edits, rebuild, test again, and push.

+### Translators that are not at all comfortable with developer tools should...

+1. Copy `default.json` in the mod install folder to their language, say `it.json`
+2. Translate everything just based on their knowledge of the mod.
+3. Test the game
+4. Send the author the new `it.json` and specify exactly which version they were working from.

+The author will then

+1. Check out the main branch at the commit associated with the version the translator was working from.
+2. At this point it should build without creating a `it.edits.json` file.
+3. Create a branch and commit
+4. Merge with the tip
+5. Build
+6. Check for an `it.edits.json` file.
+If it exists, send that to the translator and ask for updates to the impacted strings.
+7. Copy that file into the build over top of the old one and build again.
+8. Once the `it.edits.json` file is gone, you're done.
+Else, go back to step 4.

+### Updating Translations

+Change the "Translations" section on your readme to instruct people interested in updating the translations to look at the i18n folder for those `.edits.json` file and either send in pull requests with translations for those things or create pull requests.

+### Sure would be nice...

+If there was a script that did just the `xx.edits.json` => `xx.json` part of the build.

 ## Help wanted